THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning: Introduction

 Large Language Models (LLMs) have achieved remarkable progress, increasingly exhibiting human-like capabilities such as thinking, reflection, and self-correction.
 They have shown significant improvements in mathematical reasoning, code generation, and autonomous agent tasking \citep{jaech2024openai, guo2025deepseek, yang2025qwen3, team2025kimi}.

-Recent methods for enhancing LLMs' mathematical reasoning can be broadly categorized into search-based methods \citep{besta2024graph, zhang2025lessons, hu2025prm} and Reinforcement Learning (RL) paradigms \citep{yu2025dapo, yue2025vapo}.
-Despite notable progress, both are limited by a fundamental weakness of LLMs.
-As probabilistic, next-token predictors, they inherently struggle with high-precision tasks \citep{chen2022program}, such as numerical computation, equation solving, symbolic manipulation \citep{pan2025enhancing}, and formal proofs \citep{lewkowycz2022solving}, often leading to factual hallucinations \citep{li2025search}.
-Programmatic reasoning, however, excels in these domains.
-Therefore, integrating the semantic reasoning of LLMs with the precise, verifiable execution of external code-based tools offers a crucial pathway to overcome these limitations.
+Recent tool-free methods for enhancing LLMs' mathematical reasoning can be broadly categorized into search-based methods \citep{besta2024graph, zhang2025lessons, hu2025prm} and reinforcement learning (RL) paradigms \citep{yu2025dapo, yue2025vapo, luo2026unveilingcognitivecompasstheoryofmindguided}.
+Despite notable progress, these approaches remain constrained by a fundamental weakness of LLMs.
+As probabilistic next-token predictors, they inherently struggle with high-precision tasks \citep{chen2022program}, such as numerical computation, equation solving, symbolic manipulation \citep{pan2025enhancing}, and formal proofs \citep{lewkowycz2022solving}.
+In contrast, programmatic reasoning excels in these domains.
+Therefore, integrating the semantic reasoning capabilities of LLMs with the precise and verifiable execution of external code-based tools provides a promising pathway to overcome these limitations.